 SOS Online Backup offers an optional per-user encryption key which is never stored in the cloud, ensuring your data can't be read by anyone else.
 That's a major security plus, if you can put up with the usability issues.
 (You can't browse or access files from the web, and if you lose the key there's no way to recover them at all).
-However, the company was recently forced to admit it had breached 135 million use records, so you may wish to ensure your systems are fully protected before signing up.
+However, do note that the company was the victim of a major data breach in 2020, exposing some 135 million user records - so let's hope lessons have been learned.

 In day-to-day use, the SOS Online Backup clients don't always deliver quite as much functionality as we'd like.
 They're still above average, though, and the service scores where it matters, being both fast and very easy-to-use.
 There's a 15-day free trial if you're interested in taking a look.

 - Read our full SOS Online Backup review

 SugarSync Business is a convenient file sync and cloud backup service with one or two handy enterprise-friendly extensions.
 The core of the package is its powerful and configurable sync service.
 You choose your folders, they're uploaded and then backed up in real-time, giving easy access to your data from PCs, Macs, Android or iOS devices.

 There's considerable control over file sharing.
 You can create public links to share data, invite specific people only, allow file viewing only, or give them editing permission, too.
 SugarSync's key advantage over similar services is that it's not just based around a single folder.
 You're able to choose any folder or folder tree, and have everything backed up and synced in the same way.